AdityaCyberSafe/ImitateTTS/README.md

-# mimic2
+# ImitateTTS

-This is a fork of [keithito/tacotron](https://github.com/keithito/tacotron) with tooling and code enhancements.
-This repo is actively developed on by the Mycroft AI team and community.
+This is a fork of [MycroftAI/mimic2](https://github.com/MycroftAI/mimic2) with tooling and code enhancements.
+This repo is actively developed on by Aditya Patil.

 ## Background